 Prior to law school, Morgan worked in marketing and communications for a large Atlanta law firm.
 She earned her A.B.J., cum laude, from the University of Georgia, majoring in public relations.

 Morgan is a Gwinnett County native and product of the Gwinnett County Public Schools – Centerville, Annistown, and Shiloh Elementary, Shiloh Middle, and Brookwood High.
 She now lives in Decatur with her husband, William, and their dog, Abbey.
 Morgan is a member of the Georgia Association for Women Lawyers, serving on its Foundation Board from 2013 to 2019 and as Foundation Board President for 2017-2018.
-She is also a member of the Delta Gamma Atlanta Alumnae Chapter, the Piedmont Park Conservancy, and the Rails-to-Trails Conservancy.
+She is also a member of the Delta Gamma Atlanta Alumnae Chapter and an adviser for the Delta Iota chapter at the University of Georgia.

 J.D., cum laude, University of Georgia School of Law, 2011